juulio/gulpBoilerplate/README.md

 ## Gulp Boilerplate

-* This project is a GULP template for Front End Projects.
+* This project is a THREEjs - GULP template.

 ### installation